Experiences in which students undertake significant research

 as a researcher or other professional in the field of study.

-Because dissemination is a crucial part of the research experience, all Odyssey
+is a crucial part of the research experience.
+Therefore, the final product must

 Examples of research experiences that may qualify for Odyssey credit include,